RhineGST/FICTION-ZJU-Groupsite-Source/content/people/alumni.md

 widget = "awesome"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 5  # Order that this section will appear.

-title = ""
+title = "Alumni"
 subtitle = ""

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Principal Investigator", "Postdocs", "Ph.D.
-Students", "Master Students", "Bachelor Students", "Interns", "Administration", "Visitors"]
+  user_groups = ["Postdoc Alumni", "Ph.D.
+Alumni", "Master Alumni", "Bachelor Alumni", "Intern Alumni"]

 [design]
   # Show user's social networking links? (true/false)